 The Village is a residential neighbourhood just beyond the south boundary of York University’s property.
 Residential dwellings in the Village are privately owned and York has no ownership or legal jurisdiction within this community.
 Many homes in the Village have been converted to “rooming houses” that do not comply with Provincial building and fire regulations and rooms are rented to anyone, not just students.
 Many owners do not live within the rooming houses that they own and may not be immediately available to tenants when issues arise.
 Please read About "The Village"

 Yes, tours will be offered in some residences between May and August.
 More details about tour dates and times will be posted on our website when they become available.

 If you are unable to come to campus, we invite you to view residence buildings and gallery.

-If you are planning to visit the campus, you may be able to join up with a scheduled tour.
+If you are planning to visit the campus, you may be able to sign up for a tour.
 Sign up for a campus tour.